Vladyslav Kalitvintsev: Desna Chernihiv

 In 2019, he signed with Desna Chernihiv.
 On 15 September, he scored against his former club.
 He was named Best Player of the Round 7.
 As a result of the club's 4th-place finish in 2019–20, they qualified for the 2020–21 Europa League for the first time in club history.

 On 24 September 2020, Kalitvintsev played against VfL Wolfsburg in the Europa League.
 On 16 February 2021 he extended his contract with Desna Chernihiv until 2023.
 On 1 May he scored against Kolos Kovalivka.

 On 25 July 2021, he scored two goals in a 3–0 victory over Chornomorets Odesa.

 On 28 December, Kalitvintsev terminated his contract with Desna Chernihiv, claiming non-payment of his salary.

 Oleksandriya

 In January 2022, he moved to Oleksandriya in the Ukrainian Premier League for €500,000.

 Metalist 1925 Kharkiv

 On 21 August 2024, Kalitvintsev joined Metalist 1925 Kharkiv in the Ukrainian First League on a two-season contract.

 International career

 He was part of the Ukraine under-21 side that reached the final of the 2013 Commonwealth of Independent States Cup.
 He was also part of the side that won the competition the following year.
-In September 2021, he was called up to the senior side for a friendly against Finland, becoming the first player belong to Desna Chernihiv to been called in the Ukraine national football team, but not made debut at the pitch.
+In September 2021, he was called up to the senior side for a friendly against Finland, becoming the first player belonging to Desna Chernihiv to be called in the Ukraine national football team, but did not make a debut at the pitch.